xlj44400/ps4-5-eboot-dlc-patcher/README.md

 Releases with os and architecture tags are compiled with native AOT, so they dont require any dependencies other than an ansi compatible terminal, which is default on windows 10 and above, if you happen to use an older windows version [conemu](https://conemu.github.io/) works.

-There is also a `framework-dependent` release which is cross-platform, but requires the dotnet 8 runtime, you can run this like this `dotnet ps4-eboot-dlc-patcher.dll <args>`
+There is also a `framework-dependent` release which is cross-platform, but requires the dotnet 8 runtime, you can run it like this: `dotnet ps4-eboot-dlc-patcher.dll <args>`

 ## Instructions
 Video tutorial by Modded Warfare: [https://www.youtube.com/watch?v=xWu-a7Im3V8](https://www.youtube.com/watch?v=xWu-a7Im3V8)

+*The following instructions are for Patch Builder, using the other options may require additional steps, like modifying the param.sfo and resigning the executables manually, PkgEditor uses uroot instead of Image0.*
 1. Extract the update pkg of the game, or if the game is base only or merged base+update, then extract the `Sc0` and `sce_sys` folders along with the executables to patch.
 The executables you need will most likely be `eboot.bin` and other `.elf` files (most games only use the `eboot.bin`) (it could also be `.prx`, but ignore `.prx` files in the `sce_module` folder)
-1. Run selfutil on the executables to decrypt them.
+1. Run selfutil on the executables to unsign them.
 1. For the easiest usage copy all the dlc pkgs and executables into a folder then highlight and drag them onto the `ps4-eboot-dlc-patcher` exe.
 (You can also drag just the dlc pkgs onto it and enter the executables paths in the menu, or enter all paths as cli arguments)
 1. Select patch executable(s) and wait for the patcher to do its thing
 1. After its done it'll ask you if you want to list the corresponding folder names for each dlc to copy the data into, or automatically extract dlc data.
 Choose automatic and enter the path to the extracted update's Image0 directory.